Selena Gomez And Justin Bieber Are Spending Time Apart After Shock Reunion — What Happened?

 Selena Gomez and Justin Bieber have had a fraught history.
-The pair dated on/off for many years before finally splitting, and Justin left Selena distressed when he took up with a string of Instagram models circa 2015.
+The pair dated on and off for many years before finally splitting, and Justin left Selena distressed when he took up with a string of Instagram models circa 2015.
 Some reports even claimed that Selena turned to drink and drugs to cope with her feelings as Justin frolicked publicly with a bevy of beauties.
 One report heartbreakingly quoted a source as saying that Selena Gomez “doesn’t understand why it’s been so easy for [Justin] to move on, and so hard for her.”

 So it’s understandable that fans of Jelena were worried when they heard that Justin Bieber and Selena Gomez — who reportedly just got back together — did not spend the Thanksgiving holidays together.